17 Mar PUPPY LITTER MATES TRAINING

 Feel free to Call Us or comment any questions.

-Ace and Sage are the puppies in the banner photo above.
+Ace and Sage are the puppies in the banner photo above in our Sunrise, Florida home.
 We raised them in the same home, separately for 1 year.
 Ace was adopted and lives in Massachusetts with his new family (2018).
 After he fully separated from the home, he bonded with his family and matured away from many insecurities and fears he had.
 Although border collies can be of shy temperament, Ace and Sages mother was also genetically shy and the puppies did not receive enough exposure with humans or even being in a house by 10 weeks old.
 Both puppies were fearful of strangers/humans or the unfamiliar.
 Without proper training and human bonding, these two puppies were a recipe for disaster.
 Today they are fantastic dogs, with excellent training.
 Thank you to everyone who helped us!